-Challenge: living in a remote location in a compound, low speed internet, being a long way from family and friends, learning to live with others you have never met before, difficult behaviour of some students, living in a different culture, with some early mornings.
+Challenges: living in a remote location in a compound, low speed internet, being a long way from family and friends, learning to live with others you have never met before, difficult behaviour of some students, living in a different culture and some early morning responsibilities.

-Reward: Support students with difficult backgrounds, learn about local culture, experience cultural activities and celebrations, develop relationships with students, explore the beautiful scenery, make a positive impact on the school, developing relationships with students, experience a different demonstration of faith often with prayer through singing.
+Rewards: Supporting students with difficult backgrounds a greater appreciation of the local culture, experiencing cultural activities and celebrations developing relationships with students exploring the beautiful scenery making a positive impact on the school developing relationships with students and experiencing a different demonstration of faith often with prayer through singing.